petuch03/paste-enhancer/README.md

 It copies plain markdown content of selected text into clipboard, `[[link to file]]` will be replaced with `[link to file](link to file)` format.
 All `HTML` are kept unchanged.

+3. `[in progress...]` Copy Structural Formatting Markdown Copying of selected text should be performed through `Copy Only Structural Formatting` command.
+It copies structural markdown content of selected text into clipboard, ignoring all text styles added with `HTML`.
+It allows to copy plain markdown structure of the selected text.